 - Wound metal strings – sometimes squeaky also and made from copper

-- Steel Strings – less desirable and make a overall poorer quality sound on the ukulele
+- Steel Strings – less desirable and make an overall poorer quality sound on the ukulele

 Best Types of Material for Kids Ukulele

-This is a question of personal preference and who can say which type is superior than another, preference is all about individual tastes and of course sound and beauty is all a personal perspective.
-Personally I enjoy complex overtones and an alive sweet bite from the get-go, but my children prefer a island look, tone and sound, so can there really be a best material choice for your child at such an early stage in their development…?
+This is a question of personal preference and who can say which type is superior to another, preference is all about individual tastes and of course sound and beauty is all a personal perspective.
+Personally, I enjoy complex overtones and an alive sweet bite from the get-go, but my children prefer an island look, tone, and sound, so can there really be the best material choice for your child at such an early stage in their development…?
 Maybe yes or maybe no…

-There are two types of materials used for constructing the ukulele instruments, wood and composite/plastic.
-Each offers both pro’s and con’s but ideally it depends on how and for what purpose you are going to be using the ukulele.
-Some want to use up river on camping trips and others for impressing guests at dinner parties, so for children the thought might be that kids need ones that can get carried about and the occasional bang without a worry about breaking easily.
-Another advantage is that these composite plastic types don’t get effected by weather and climate, so baring that in mind can be helpful.
+There are two types of materials used for constructing the ukulele instruments, wood, and composite/plastic.
+Each offers both pro’s and con’s but ideally, it depends on how and for what purpose you are going to be using the ukulele.
+Some want to use up the river on camping trips and others for impressing guests at dinner parties, so for children, the thought might be that kids need ones that can get carried about and the occasional bang without a worry about breaking easily.
+Another advantage is that these composite plastic types don’t get affected by weather and climate, so bearing that in mind can be helpful.